Choosing the Right Gates For Your Singaporean Home

 Though there are plenty of factors that affect the price of a gate, such as it’s design, space requirements and locking mechanisms, what matters most is the material it is made of.
-Most gates in Singapore are largely made out of 4 materials.1.
-Mild Steel
+Most gates in Singapore are largely made out of 4 materials.

 Mild steel gates are increasingly popular amongst most Singaporean homes, given their durability and resistance to rust (an important factor to surviving our country’s unrelenting heat and humidity).
 Its key advantage, however, lies in its weldability and ability to take on many forms.
-Homeowners can therefore choose from a wide selection of different models and designs.2.
-Wrought Iron
+Homeowners can therefore choose from a wide selection of different models and designs.

 Aluminum gates are virtually maintenance-free compared to other construction materials, faring better than the other materials when resisting rust, corrosion, color fading, and scratching.
 Generally, they are easier to install given their lightweight compared to steel and iron.
 However, aluminum gates are significantly less durable and versatile in terms of design options.
-Hence, they are not a common sight here in Singapore.4.
-Stainless Steel
+Hence, they are not a common sight here in Singapore.

 Stainless steel is naturally sturdy and has a longer life span.
 They are also easy to clean and maintain, as they do not absorb dirt and are smudge-proof.
 They are also cheaper as compared to the other materials.
 On the downside, stainless steel is often less customizable compared to its cousin mild steel.